GaloisInc/saw-training/HMACProblem.rst

   implied by the updated type

-Take note of the similarities to the ``rotr3`` example in :ref:`pop-code-evolution`; these types of update are ubiquitous when working on proof maintenance tasks.
+Take note of the similarities to the ``rotr3`` example in :ref:`code-evolution`; these kinds of update are ubiquitous when working on proof maintenance tasks.
 It will help to review that section before completing these exercises.